kthhrv/birthday-demo/README.md

 - My first choice would be Django Rest Framework but this is hardly a 'simple' solution.
 - Considered using python http.server as the simplist possible python implemtation but it doesn't suport PUT http method.
+- Python Flask looks like the next simplest option.

 ## Localdev